 The calculations show all three hole pockets increasing upon Cr introduction, but the decrease of the electron pockets area is not as clear.
-The calculated electron pockets show a protuberant shape along the $\Gamma X$ direction and it seems to decrease along the $XY$ direction.
-This is a motivation to explore different high-symmetry cuts of the experimentally obtained electron pocket bands as a function of Cr content.
+The calculated electron pockets for the doped samples show a protuberant shape along the $\Gamma X$ direction and seem to decrease along the $XY$ direction.
+This motivates the exploration of different high-symmetry cuts of the experimentally obtained electron pocket bands as a function of Cr content.
 From the ARPES band map measurements, it is possible to extract the electronic band as a function of $k_{y(x)}$ and $E_{B}$ for other high-symmetry directions by fixing the map $k_{x(y)}$ to a high-symmetry point and reconstructing the energy bands.

 The $YZ$ and $XY$ cuts can be adopted to capture the changes in electron pockets as a function of Cr.
-These cuts are represented, respectively, as cuts $\#1$ and $\#2$ in Figs. \ref{fig:band-comp}$(a)$-$(b)$ for the Cr$8.5\%$ sample, as green and magenta dashed lines.
-The $XY$ cut is also represented by the red dashed lines in Figs. \ref{fig:DMFT-FS}$(a)\text{-}(c)$ for all three samples.
+These cuts are represented as green and magenta dashed lines $\#1$ and $\#2$ in Figs. \ref{fig:band-comp}$(a)$-$(b)$ for the Cr$8.5\%$ sample.
+The red dashed lines in Figs. \ref{fig:DMFT-FS}$(a)\text{-}(c)$ represent the $XY$ cut for all three samples.
 The full set of electronic band positions as a function of Cr content is compiled in Figs. \ref{fig:band-comp}$(c)$-$(h)$, of which $(f)$ and $(h)$ present band positions extracted from the mentioned $YZ$ and $XY$ cuts, respectively.
 The measurement conditions and main orbital characters attributed to each band are labeled on each figure, where the darker points represent the parent compound and lighter points represent a larger Cr content.
 The electron pocket along the YZ direction has different selection rules since it is related to the inner section of the electron pocket, also interpreted as the minor axis of an idealized ellipse.